wagenadl/physfit/README.md

 ### Specifying uncertainties on _x_ and _y_

-What sets physfit apart is how you can specify measurement uncertainties on each of your data points:
+With physfit, it is particularly easy to specify measurement uncertainties on each of your data points:

     physfit.fit("exp", xx, yy, sy=sy)